cylc/cylc-flow/scripts/README.txt

-This directory contains cylc utility scripts and generic task scripts that are automatically accessible to cylc tasks.
+This directory is for generic task scripts and utility scripts that are not strictly part of the core cylc system but are made available to all tasks (via the cylc-env.sh environment script).